grnet/snf-image/docs/interface.rst

  * **DO_SYNC=yes**
    By default in ResizeUnmounted task, when ``resize2fs`` is executed to enlarge a ext[234] file system, ``fsync()`` is disabled to speed up the whole process.
-I for some reason you need to disable this behavior, use the *DO_SYNC* image property.
+If for some reason you need to disable this behavior, use the *DO_SYNC* image property.

  * **PASSWORD_HASHING_METHOD=md5|sha1|blowfish|sha256|sha512**